bodiddlie/reblog/app/routes/rotjs-tutorial/part1.md

 }
 ```

-This tricky bit of Typescript is saying that our `MovmentMap` type will have an indeterminate number of keys (represented
+This tricky bit of Typescript is saying that our `MovementMap` type will have an indeterminate number of keys (represented
 as strings), that all have values of type `Action`.
 This will make more sense with the next block of code that uses this
 interface to create a mapping of arrow keys to movement actions.
 Add this to the file as well: